What are leadership traits?

 5. Mindset and character

-These traits influence how leaders handle pressure, growth, values, and the emotional tone they bring to teams.
+These traits influence how leaders handle pressure, pursue growth, align with their values, and bring an emotional tone to teams.

-Reflects how well a leader manages emotional reactions under stress or conflict. - Criticism tolerance: Sensitive ↔ Thick-skinned
+Reflects how well a leader manages emotional reactions under stress or conflict. - Humility: Self-assured ↔ Humble

-Describes how a leader responds to feedback and corrective input. - Optimism: Concerned ↔ Carefree
+Reflects how actively a leader seeks feedback, development, and new knowledge. - Optimism: Concerned ↔ Carefree